 Publication Bias

-Figure 2 shows the funnel plots for both correct pronunciations and mispronunciations ((code adapted from Sakaluk, 2016)).
+Figure 2 shows the funnel plots for both correct pronunciations and mispronunciations (code adapted from Sakaluk, 2016).
 Funnel plot asymmetry was significant for both correct pronunciations (Kendall’s τ = 0.53, p < .001) and mispronunciations (Kendall’s τ = 0.16, p = 0.004).
 These results, quantifying the asymmetry in the funnel plots (Figure 1), indicate bias in the literature.
-This is particularly evident for correct pronunciations, where larger effect sizes have greater variance (bottom right corner) and there are a smaller number of more precise effect sizes (i.e. smaller variance) than expected (top left, outside the triangle).
+This is particularly evident for correct pronunciations, where larger effect sizes have greater variance (bottom right corner) and the more precise effect sizes (i.e. smaller variance) tend to be smaller than expected (top left, outside the triangle).

 The stronger publication bias for correct pronunciation might reflect the status of this condition as a control.
-If infants were not looking to the target picture after hearing the correct label, the overall experiment design is called into questions.
+If infants were not looking to the target picture after hearing the correct label, the overall experiment design is called into question.
 However, even in a well-powered study one would expect the regular occurrence of null results even though as a population infants would reliably show the expected object identification effect.